-Congress passed the "Tax Cuts and Jobs Act" (the Act) on December 20, 2017 and President Trump officially signed it into law on December 22.
+Congress passed the Tax Cuts and Jobs Act (TCJA) on December 20, 2017, and President Trump officially signed it into law on December 22.
 Thanks to NAFCU's persistent advocacy, this monumental piece of legislation keeps the credit union tax exemption fully intact.
 This is a testament to the value and strength of credit unions.
-You can download NAFCU's full analysis of the Tax Cuts and Jobs Act to learn more about how this legislation affects credit unions (updated 12/27/17).
+You can download NAFCU'sof the TCJA to learn more about how this legislation affects credit unions.

 Since the passage of the TCJA, there have been several high profile attacks on the credit union tax exemption.
 Former Senator Orrin Hatch (R-Utah) sent letters to the National Credit Union Administration (NCUA) questioning the need for a tax exemption and to the Internal Revenue Service (IRS) arguing that credit unions should file additional tax forms.
 Several trade associations representing bankers have also joined in the offensive.
 NAFCU has actively countered these attacks through conversations with the NCUA, the IRS and Senator Hatch’s personal office, as well as advocacy letters.

 - On January 31, 2018, NAFCU sent a to Senator Hatch defending credit unions’ federal tax exemption and the benefits it provides to the economy.

 - NAFCU and the Credit Union National Association (CUNA) sent a to Senator Hatch on February 21, 2018 defending credit unions and their mission.

 - In April 2018, NAFCU the importance of the credit union tax exemption to the Senate Finance Committee.

 - In April 2018, NAFCU to the IRS explaining that credit unions should not have to file Form 990 as the NCUA provides strong and adequate oversight, including over the areas covered by Form 990.